lluis-mv/HM-RK/README.md

 If you find these codes useful for your work, please cite as follows:
 - Monforte, L., Carbonell, J.M., Arroyo, M. and Gens, A (2022) An unconditionally stable explicit stabilized finite element for the coupled hydromechanical formulation in soil mechanics in pseudo-stationary conditions.
 International Journal for Numerical Methods in Engineering [https://doi.org/10.1002/nme.7064](https://doi.org/10.1002/nme.7064)

-- Monforte, L., Collico, S., Carbonell, J.M., Arroyo, M. and Gens, A (202X) Comparison of finite elements and node-based smoothed finite elements for the hydro-mechanical problem: stability, error behavior, mesh dependency and efficiency.
+- Monforte, L., Collico, S., Carbonell, J.M., Arroyo, M. and Gens, A (202X) Exploring the numerical performance of node-based smoothed finite elements in coupled hydro-mechanical problems.
 Computers and Geotechnics [https://doi.org/10.1002/nme.7064](https://doi.org/10.1002/nme.7064)